archman/phantasy-doc/source/va.rst

 GUI
 ^^^

+For development, one can execute ``va_launcher`` command in the Terminal to start the HLA for VA.

 .. image:: ./images/va_launcher.png
     :align: center
     :width: 600px

-Select the names of machine and segment, and other options that are available.
+Select/edit the names of machine and segment, and other options that are available.
-The noise level and rep-rate could be also be easily adjusted through the UI controls.
+The noise level and rep-rate could also be easily adjusted through the UI controls.

 Scripting
 ---------